Britt K. Slabinski: Medal of Honor citation

 The March 2002 ambush that resulted in Slabinski's heroic actions (now known as the Battle of Takur Ghar) was described as one of the most savage and controversial battles of the Afghan war.
 The Medal of Honor awarded Slabinski is an upgrade from the Navy Cross award he previously received.

 In 2018, for his heroism during the same battle, TSgt John Chapman was posthumously awarded the Medal of Honor.
-During the Battle of Takur Ghar in 2002, Slabinski believed Chapman was dead and retreated, leaving him behind.
-However, evidence later showed that Chapman was still alive and fighting for over an hour after Slabinski and the team left.
-This led to a controversy over the awarding of a Medal of Honor, with some arguing that Slabinski should not have received the award, while others defended his actions in the heat of battle.